hardraada/minecraft.plugin.featherfall/README.md

 https://github.com/hardraada/minecraft.commons/blob/master/target/minecraft.commons-1.0.jar

 Permissions:
-None.
+featherfall.admin - allows user to toggle other players on or off.

 Configuration:
 None.

 Usage:
-featherfall [on|off] - turn feather fall on or off globally.
+featherfall [player] [on|off] - turn feather fall on or off for the given player.